This document is for a development version of Ceph.

 ceph orch reconfig grafana

-reconfig command also takes care of setting the right URL for Ceph
+reconfig command also sets the proper URL for Ceph Dashboard.

 Using custom images¶